dotnet/docs-maui/docs/user-interface/controls/carouselview/layout.md

 ## Dynamic resizing of items

 Items in a <xref:Microsoft.Maui.Controls.CarouselView> can be dynamically resized at runtime by changing layout related properties of elements within the `DataTemplate`.
-For example, the following code example changes the `HeightRequest` and `WidthRequest` properties of an `Image` object, and the `HeightRequest` property of its parent `Frame`:
+For example, the following code example changes the `HeightRequest` and `WidthRequest` properties of an `Image` object, and the `HeightRequest` property of its parent <xref:Microsoft.Maui.Controls.Frame>:

 ```csharp
 void OnImageTapped(object sender, EventArgs e)